-39) Advocate for and support portrayals in entertainment, media, and advertising that do not objectify or stereotype people but rather show all people as capable of the wide variety of human characteristics and roles.
+1638 39) Advocate for and support portrayals in entertainment, media, and advertising that do not 1639 objectify or stereotype people but rather show all people as capable of the wide variety of human 1640 characteristics and roles.

-The power of entertainment and media to shape individual thought and cultural beliefs is immense and often underestimated.
-This church expects that entertainment and media should seek to be gender just.
-The gender-based stereotypes and sexist attitudes in film, print, advertisements, and social media are many and require serious efforts for reform.
+1641 The power of entertainment and media to shape individual thought and cultural beliefs is 1642 immense and often underestimated.
+This church expects that entertainment and media should 1643 seek to be gender just.
+The gender-based stereotypes and sexist attitudes in film, print, 1644 advertisements, and social media are many and require serious efforts for reform.

-The purpose of entertainment is to provide release and enjoyment, while art offers an interpretation of human experience that probes our understanding.
-This church encourages entertainment and media decision-makers to portray gender diversity and to show that individuals are capable of a wide variety of human characteristics and status.
-Consumers are encouraged to think critically about both the production and their own consumption of these media.
-Those who raise or educate children and youth are especially encouraged to seek greater media literacy.
+1644 advertisements, and social media are many and require serious efforts for reform.
+1645 The purpose of entertainment is to provide release and enjoyment, while art offers an

+1645 interpretation of human experience that probes our understanding.
+This church encourages

+- 1647 entertainment and media decision-makers to portray gender diversity and to show that - 1648 individuals are capable of a wide variety of human characteristics and status.
+Consumers are - 1649 encouraged to think critically about both the production and their own consumption of these